Get Your Green Dream Job

-Get Your Green Dream Job

 - Assess your skills.
 What are you good at?
 What do you have training in?
-Sustainability is beginning to permeate every

-	industry, meaning that you might not have to shift gears so drastically to get the job you want.
-If you work in

-	fundraising, perhaps you can apply your expertise to an environmental organization, for example.
-Working in the building
+Sustainability is beginning to permeate every industry, meaning that you might not have to shift gears so drastically to get the job you want.
+If you work in fundraising, perhaps you can apply your expertise to an environmental organization, for example.
+Working in the building trades?

-	trades?
 Get LEED certified or trained to install solar panels or conduct energy retrofits.

 - Network.
 Face-to-face connections are usually much more effective than electronic communication.
-Set up informational

-	interviews with people in the field you’d like to work in and get a sense of the job market and skills required.
-Visit

-	conferences that draw together professionals in your industry and start schmoozing!
-Some relevant annual conferences

-	include Good Jobs, Green Jobs; and RETECH.
-CSRwire maintains a calendar of sustainability-focused events—find one in
+Set up informational interviews with people in the field you’d like to work in and get a sense of the job market and skills required.
+Visit conferences that draw together professionals in your industry and start schmoozing!
+One relevant annual conference is Good Jobs, Green Jobs.
+CSR Wire maintains a calendar of sustainability events.
+Find one in your area.

-	your area

 - Do a green retrofit on your existing job.
 Don’t find it feasible to jump ship in a tough economy?
-Virtually any

-	employee can push for sustainable changes in their existing organizations.
-Try joining or starting a green team to share

-	ideas with colleagues and build will for solutions at your company.
+Virtually any employee can push for sustainable changes in their existing organizations.
+Try joining or starting a green team to share ideas with colleagues and build will for solutions at your company.